App Volumes architecture

 Failover

-In this model, each site works independently, with its own set of App Volumes Managers and its own database instance.
+In a multi-instance App Volumes deployment, with packages replication, each site works independently, with its own set of App Volumes Managers and its own database instance.
 During an outage, the remaining site can provide access to packages with no intervention required.

-- The entitlements to the packages are replicated from the source App Volumes instance to the target instances.
+- The entitlements to the packages are replicated from the source App Volumes instance to the target instances using multi-instance management.

-- Attach and mount the storage array replicated datastore that contains the Writable Volumes, against the vSphere hosts in the failover site.
+- Attach and mount the storage array replicated datastore that contains the copy of the Writable Volumes, against the vSphere hosts in the failover site.

 Summary and additional resources